tawsbob/telegram-bot-maker/README.md

 const bot = new Bot({
     token: 'YOUR-BOT-TOKEN',
-    updateInterval: 500, // time that bot will
+    updateInterval: 500, // interval that bot will looking for updates })
-  })

 bot.lauch()